This post may contain affiliate links. Please read our disclosure policy.

 bowl of healthy lentil soup

-• Cozy and Complex.
-Like all of my best soup recipes, this one starts with aromatic vegetables and herbs at its base, slowly sautéed to build complex flavor.
+• Easy and Delish.
+Like 15 Bean Soup and all of my best soup recipes, this traditional lentil soup starts with aromatic vegetables and herbs at its base, slowly sautéed to build complex flavor.
+This recipe is a stovetop version of my Crockpot Lentil Soup and Instant Pot Lentil Soup, which are reader favorites!

 • Healthy.
 Lentils are a powerhouse of vitamins, protein, and fiber.
-This soup contains a colorful mix of veggies, providing diverse vitamins and delicious flavors to boot.
+This hearty lentil soup contains a colorful mix of veggies, providing diverse vitamins and delicious flavors to boot.
+You can use your remaining lentils for Instant Pot Lentil Curry or Lentil Meatballs.

 • Plant-Based Power.
 Looking to cook meatless meals more often?
-Lentil soup is a filling vegetarian recipe that satisfies meat-eaters too.
+Lentil soup is a filling vegetarian recipe that satisfies meat-eaters too—although you can make lentil soup with sausage or ham if you’d like!

 • Freezer-Friendly.
-This recipe yields a generous batch.
+This traditional lentil soup yields a generous batch.
 Future you will thank current you for freezing portions for fast, healthy dinners to come.

 stirring dutch oven of lentil soup